shahronak47/duckdb-speed-comparison/README.md

 ## Details :

-The two versions that we are comparing here are :
+The three versions that we are comparing here are :

 -   Storing master file in duckdb called as `master_file` table.
 -   Storing master file in parquet format called as `output.parquet`
+-   Use `duckplyr` functions instead of SQL to update data

 ### File details :